z1n-00/z1n-00.github.io/README.md

 ### Cinema Paradiso Caffe
-      Cinema paradiso is a website with attractive menu designs.
+      Cinema paradiso is a website with both responsive and attractive menu designs.

 ### Whole screenshots of Web Site